HelenHelene/eportfolio/module/OOP_Assignment2.md

 <br>

 #### Description
 This project implements software to support the operation of a driverless car using OOP principles in Python.
 It supports three key operations, allowing user interaction through a frontend interface, while the backend simulates data generation and collection.
-Other required functions, like sensors, cameras, and control panels, are assumed to be imported from other subsystems.
-The corresponding UML diagrams, modified in response to feedback, are presented in the Appendix for reference.
+Other required functions like sensors, cameras, and control panels, are assumed to be imported from other subsystems.
+The corresponding UML diagrams modified in response to feedback, are presented in the **Appendix 9-13** for reference.

 #### Key Operations
  - **Lane Detection:** Continuously monitors and corrects the car’s position within the lane.